 Succession tax is classed as a gift tax, so you are required by law to declare any gifts from relatives’ wills and pay tax on that amount.

 Maximise your estate with currency planning

 It is also possible to make the most of any estate left to you or that you wish to leave to loved ones internationally by using a currency specialist.
 They can help you avoid any unnecessary losses through unfavourable exchange rates, banking or transfer fees.
 You can even set the exchange rate using a Forward Contract on any large inheritance sums or regular payments, offering peace of mind at an otherwise difficult time for you or your family.

 It is also possible to make the most of any estate left to you or that you wish to leave to loved ones internationally by using a currency specialist.

 The importance of finding the right advice

-Owning property in Spain does raise a number of complex tax and other financial issues.
+Owning property in Spain does raise a number of complex inheritance law questions and other financial issues.
 It is so important to make sure you have covered all these different areas, and get the right advice on your liabilities.
 An independent financial advisor will be able to help you navigate this minefield and avoid risk wherever possible.